Archers007/DMOJ-Solutions/README.md

 11. 16 bit
 12. Timsko
 13. A simplex problem
-14. Mimi and video games
+14. Mimi and video games (BEING WORKED ON!)
-15. Shoes
-16. Love triangle
-17. What is n daddy?
-18. Faktor